fwojcik/smhasher3/hashes/README.latersteps.md

 you should make sure that the same function is specified for _both_ `$.hashfn_native` and `$.hashfn_bswap`.
 If different functions are specified, even if their implementations are identical, then a WARNING will be generated on startup.

+If you are implementing a pre-existing hash, you might find it helpful to compute the verification codes outside of SMHasher3 and fill them in before you start implementing.
+To do this, you can use `misc/hashverify.c`, which is a separate external stand-alone program, written in plain C99.
+It will compute the verification code for the platform you compile and run it on, but not the opposite endianness.

 Hash metadata flags
 -------------------